MobilityData/mobility-feed-api/functions-python/tasks_executor/README.md

 | `batch_size` | int | `50` | Number of completed results committed to DB at a time |
 | `feed_ids` | list[str] \| null | `null` | If provided, only check these specific feed IDs |

+The response includes an `elapsed_seconds` field indicating how long the task took to complete.

 ## Response Content Type

 When the request includes the header `Accept: text/csv`, the server returns the response as a CSV file generated from the handler’s output.